 Abstract

 Disease transmission models are frequently used in veterinary science to simulate disease spread, predict impact of different surveillance or control strategies, and to provide insights about disease causality via comparison of model outputs with real life data.
-We describe two main methods; equation-based models (EBMs) and mechanistic simulation models (MSMs).
-We describe the features of both model types, in terms of their similarities and differences and how they capture stochasticity in the modelled system.
-Both model types include population structure and disease progression.
+We here list some of the most popular approaches and go further into detail with mechanistic simulation models (MSMs).
 We describe the modeling procedure before, during and after the programming stage.
 We focus on mechanistic modeling in the programming stage and include code examples.
 We describe how the disease transmission model should be verified and validated after it has been built, and important concepts such as convergence and sensitivity analysis.
 Lastly we provide an overview of recent developments and concluding remarks.

 Introduction

-1.1 Models for disease transmission
+1.1 The purpose of disease transmission models

 A disease transmission model is a simplified representation of a real-life system of disease dynamics.
 Disease transmission models can be more broadly termed simulation models, because they simulate a disease system.
 Because these systems are usually highly complex, the often used quote during discussions of models, ‘all models are wrong, but some are useful’ (Box, 1976) is of particular relevance.
 Disease transmission models are motivated by a need to 1. better understand a system’s dynamics; 2. predict a system’s outputs (including the evaluation of different strategies to improve surveillance and control of epidemics or endemic diseases); and 3. study how the outputs of a system can be influenced.
 They can represent diverse disease ecologies (bacterial and viral infections, parasites and vector-borne diseases) in a range of hosts (Mancy et al., 2017).
 They are useful when experiments on disease transmission and control are not possible – for example due to high resource requirements (such as time and monetary costs) or logistical and ethical constraints (such as the investigation of exotic diseases) – or would not sufficiently represent real-life disease ecology.